The Hamlet: Part 1 (which is the only part)

 Frenchman's Bend/The Old Frenchman Place introduced: lawlessness; socioeconomic background of settlers.
 Will Varner, Jody Varner introduced.
 Ab Snopes rents a place from Jody; is discovered via gossip to be an alleged barn-burner.
 First glimpse of Eula (p.
 11).
 Jody plans to force Ab out after getting work out of him.
-Ab is discovered to be mixed up in a second incident of barn-burning, over a dispute with de Spain over his wife's expensive French carpet.
+Ab is discovered to be mixed up in a second incident of barn-burning, over a dispute with De Spain over his wife's expensive French carpet.
 Jody agrees to take on Flem as a clerk in the Varner store to keep Ab happy.

 Chapter Two

 Part 1

-Ratliff is introduced, claims he knew Ab a long time ago.
+Ratliff is introduced; he claims he knew Ab a long time ago.

 Part 2

-Ratliff discusses Ab's past, before he was "soured."
+Ratliff discusses Ab's past, before he was "soured".
 Ab trades horses with Pat Stamper.
-Ab's motive: to recover the eight Yoknapatawpha County dollars that Stamper had acquired from Beasly.
+Ab's motive is to recover the eight Yoknapatawpha County dollars that Stamper had acquired from Beasly.
 Ab picks up his wife's milk separator; trades Pat Stamper several teams, and comes out much the worse.